Listen to Les McKeown read this blog post:

 1. You can’t help making it all about you.

-One of the most alluring aspects of successfully growing a business is the personal feeling of achievement that comes with that success.
+One of the most alluring aspects of successfully growing an organization is the personal feeling of achievement that comes with that success.

-For many founder/owners particularly, those two things (the success of the business and their sense of personal achievement) are inseparable: they and the business are one, and the success of the business is also a personal vindication of the risks they took in getting the business off the ground.
+For many founder/owners particularly, those two things (the success of the entity and their sense of personal achievement) are inseparable: they and the organization are one, and the success of it is also a personal vindication of the risks they took in getting the venture off the ground.